-The auditor's remuneration in respect of the audit of the financial statements of the Company of £21,000 (2020: £13,000) was borne by the Parent Company.
+The auditor's remuneration in respect of the audit of the financial statements of the Company of £25,600 (2021: £21,000) excluding value added taxation was borne by the Parent Company.
 There were no non-audit fees in the current year.